secoda/on-premise/kubernetes/gke/README.md

 kubectl apply -f secoda-auth.yaml
 ```

-2. Once it is all done, go the port 80 of the `nginx` pod to access Secoda
+2. Once it is all done, access your DNS name.